pangenome/pggb/README.md

 The pipeline is provided as a single script with configurable command-line options.
 Users should consider taking this script as a starting point for their own pangenome project.
-For instance, you might consider swapping out `edyeet` with `minimap2` or another PAF-producing long-read aligner.
+For instance, you might consider swapping out `wfmash` with `minimap2` or another PAF-producing long-read aligner.
 If the graph is small, it might also be possible to use `abPOA` or `spoa` to generate it directly.
 On the other hand, maybe you're starting with an assembly overlap graph which can be converted to blunt-ended GFA using _[gimbricate](https://github.com/ekg/gimbricate)_.
 You might have a validation process based on alignment of sequences to the graph, which should be added at the end of the process.